visionlineNP/storage_tools_server/README.md

 1. Activate the virtual environment.

     ``` bash
-    cd storage_tools_server
+    cd ~/src/storage_tools_server

     # Activate if not already active
     . venv/bin/activate
     ```

 2. Set the environment variables.
-    * `HOSTNAME` should be the name or IP address of the server on the same network as the upload devices.
-It is ok to set this to `localhost` or `127.0.0.1` when uploading to another server.
     * `CONFIG` is the full path to the `config.yaml` in use.
 By default, the app will use `$PWD/config/config.yaml`
+    * `PORT` is the same port as define in the optional setup.
+The default is 8091.

     ``` bash
-    export HOSTNAME=127.0.0.1
     export CONFIG=$PWD/config/config.ssd2.yaml
+    export PORT=8091
     ```

 3. Run the app

     ``` bash
-    gunicorn -k gevent -w 1 -b "0.0.0.0:8092" --timeout 120 "server.app:app"
+    gunicorn -k gevent -w 1 -b "0.0.0.0:${PORT}" --timeout 120 "server.app:app"
     ```

+    Point your favorite web browser at `http://localhost:${PORT}`.
+The default user is `admin` and the default password is `NodeNodeDevices`.

 #### Step 3.
 Stopping the server